jerry81/codeingame/AI/G10-CodersOfTheRealm/notes.md

 - the multiplier works by connecting same exact land type and ensuring there are crowns on at least one of the squares in the land mass
 - finally understand:  must go for bigger "areas"

+- picking
+  - favor pure "terrain type" tiles.
+  - favor terrain that we have most of
+  - easy beginnings - can focus on one terrain type.
+    - decision at each turn: extend the terrain or discard the tile.

+- build larger "islands"
+  - find islands of a land type
+  - find possible tiles to place that would extend the land type.
 # wood 3

 - new stipulations?